 Units showed support for keyworkers by joining in with 'Clap for Carers' dressed in their uniforms.

 Celebrating Thinking Day during lockdown.

-3rd Teesville Brownies have been busy preparing for Thinking Day by writing letters to a Brownie pen pal in Northern Ireland.
-They have twinned up with a pack from Cookstown and have matched up an individual pen pal to exchange letters before they meet on Zoom on Thinking Day.
+3rd Teesville Brownies prepared for Thinking Day by writing letters to a Brownie pen pal in Northern Ireland.
+They twinned up with a pack from Cookstown and matched up an individual pen pal to exchange letters before they met on Zoom on Thinking Day.
 Who would have thought that the magic of writing, posting and receiving a letter would have been so exciting?